The 5 Key Elements of a Strategic Plan

 - A vision statement defines where you want to be in the future.
 A mission statement defines broadly how you will get there (part of your journey).

-A lot of organizations are moving away from separate vision and mission statements, due to the confusion that often surrounds their differences.
+Many organizations are moving away from separate vision and mission statements, due to the confusion that often surrounds their differences.
 Instead, you might want to try converting your mission statement into a series of focus areas.
-For example, Patagonia’s vision statement is:
+For example, Patagonia's vision statement is:

 "To share our love for the outdoors and create a diverse range of products for all facets of outdoor life"